 Make a Budget and Stick to It

 Living in the city is invariably more expensive than living in the country.
 Rent is higher, activities are more plentiful, and jobs never seem to pay enough to support the lifestyle you want.
 The antidote to this is creating a budget that tracks every outlay and paycheck to a T. It is very easy to spend that extra $20 at the club if you’re having a good time, but it’s not so easy when you’re mindful of your exact budget for the month.
 Mobile applications like Mint can help you save dough while informing you about your expenses, category by category.
-City living can get expensive, but a having a good plan can save you from your own worst impulses.
+City life in New York living can get expensive, but a having a good plan can save you from your own worst impulses.